KatamariJr/dwelling-of-duels-scripts/README.md

 # TODO
 - need a way to update an entry with a new mp3 easily. needs to put it up to s3 so its stored for future pulls
 - add button to auto archive the previous month's tracks. names teh folders automatically (or at least provides a default automatically)
+- create a script to auto archive old votes from s3
+- clean, combine, and organize the `voting` and `votingSource` folders